-Many of the features of this unit are programmable.
-They can be changed whenever necessary through this learn routine.
-The Valet\/Program switch, plugged into the blue port, is used together with a programmed transmitter to change the settings.
+Many of the operating settings of this unit are programmable.
+They can be changed whenever necessary through Operating Settings Remote Control Code Learning.
+The Valet®/Program push-button switch, plugged into the blue port, is used together with a programmed transmitter to change the settings.